padrino/padrino-docs/blog/2016-01-17-padrino-0-13-1-router-reloader-updates-ruby-compatibility-and-bug-fixes.md

 title: Padrino 0.13.1 - Router and Reloader Updates, Ruby Compatibility, and Bug Fixes
 ---

-Padrino 0.13.0 was shipped on 3 months ago on October 2015 and we are proud that it was easily the fastest and most stable version of Padrino released yet.
+Padrino 0.13.0 was shipped 3 months ago on October 2015 and laid important groundwork towards our eventual 1.0 release.
+However, switching to an entirely new router and several other substantial updates caused some new hiccups to be introduced.
 After a few months of effort, we are excited to announce the release of Padrino 0.13.1!
 This version is filled with routing and reloader optimizations, compatibility updates, and bug fixes.
 Full details for this release are below.

 ## Router and Reloader Updates